-- Average Number of Hours that Power to a Customer is Interrupted - SAIDI System Average Interruption Duration Index is an important feature of a reliable distribution system is recovering from power outages as quickly as possible.
+Average Number of Hours that Power to a Customer is Interrupted

+- SAIDI System Average Interruption Duration Index is an important feature of a reliable distribution system is recovering from power outages as quickly as possible.
 The utility must track the average length of time, in hours, that its customers have experienced a power outage over the past year. - SAIDI = Sum of all interruptions durations/Total number of customers served. - Beginning with the 2016 Scorecard, the OEB has revised the methodology used to calculate the System Reliability reporting to exclude the impact of Major Events.
-This revision also involves a restatement of the distributor-specific 5-year System Reliability targets to remove the impact of prior years' Major Events. - NPEI experienced a decrease in the average number of hours that power to a customer was interrupted during 2017 at 1.37 (2016 = 1.52).
-NPEI's target for 2017 is an average duration index of less than 2.58, which is NPEI's 5-year average SAIDI for 2010 2014 (i.e. the 5 years prior to NPEI's last Cost-of-Service Rate Application), excluding the impact of Major Events.
+This revision also involves a restatement of the distributor-specific 5-year System Reliability targets to remove the impact of prior years' Major Events. - NPEI's 2018 average number of hours that power to a customer was interrupted is 1.98 (2017 = 1.37).
+NPEI's target for 2018 is an average duration index of less than 2.58, which is NPEI's 5-year average SAIDI for 2010 2014 (i.e. the 5 years prior to NPEI's last Cost-of-Service Rate Application), excluding the impact of Major Events.

 - NPEI reviews the indices regularly to identify negative trends in feeder performance related to a re-occurring outage cause.
 For example, in 2012 and 2013 the Murray TS 3M30 feeder was a significant contributor to both SAIDI and SAIFI.
 A capital project was executed to correct this deficiency by reducing feeder exposure and introducing redundant supply to the area.
 Another capital project was executed in 2014 which was selected for execution based on cost/risk-differential analysis in order to mitigate reliability issues on the Vineland DS 4501F1 feeder.
 This circuit was a significant contributor to SAIDI and SAIFI in 2014.
 Implementation of this project reduced feeder exposure by an additional point of supply to the area, created more system loops and rebuilt plant that was at end of life. - NPEI will continue to trend feeder performance and evaluate technical alternatives to correct deficiencies.
-In 2017, NPEI began a multi-year project designed to provide a tie point to a second source of supply to the Jordan area from the NWTS M5.
-This area is currently serviced by a radial supply from the Vineland 4501F1 feeder which has experienced degradation in SAIDI and SAIFI due to lack of redundancy.
-The total cost of the multi-year implementation is \$1.1M. - NPEI also has re-occurring programs directed at reliability improvements.
+During 2017-2018, NPEI competed a multi-year project which provides a tie point to a second source of supply to the Jordan area from the NWTS M5.
+This area was previously serviced by a radial supply from the Vineland 4501F1 feeder which has experienced degradation in SAIDI and SAIFI due to lack of redundancy.
+The total cost of the multi-year implementation was \$1.4M. - NPEI also has recurring programs directed at reliability improvements.
 For example, there is a multi-year project that targets air insulated switchgear in areas susceptible to contamination.
 These units contribute to SAIDI, SAIFI and momentary outages and are prioritized for replacement based on risk analysis.
-NPEI has a re-occurring capital expenditure of \$250K to replace these suspect units. - NPEI continues to view reliability of electricity service as a high priority for its customers.
+NPEI has a recurring annual capital expenditure to replace these suspect units. - NPEI continues to view reliability of electricity service as a high priority for its customers.
 NPEI's senior management team's commitment to review the worst performing feeders on a regular basis for the opportunity to improve reliability will ensure customers continue to receive high value from their electricity service.

-• Average Number of Times that Power to a Customer is Interrupted
+Average Number of Times that Power to a Customer is Interrupted